AdobeDocs/experience-manager-cloud-service.en/help/forms/installing-configuring-designer.md

 ---
-title: Download, install Forms Designer to create DOR templates
+title: Download and install Forms Designer
 description: You can use Forms Designer to create XDP and PDF Form templates which serve as a template for a Document of Record.
 Designer is available with the [!DNL AEM Forms] license.
 ---
-# Install Forms Designer {#installing-and-configuring-designer}
+# Download and Install Forms Designer {#installing-and-configuring-designer}

 Designer is a point-and-click graphical form design tool that simplifies the creation of XDP and PDF form templates.
 You can design a form template, define its logic, and meet strict legislative requirements.
 An XDP and PDF form serve as a Document of Record template in an Adaptive Form.
 These forms templates are different from [Adaptive Form templates](template-editor.md).